How to become a second shooter when you have no experience.

 Follow and cheer them on regularly on social media long before you ever get an opportunity to work with them.
 Send them some referrals.
 They’ll notice.
 Maybe not at first, but if it’s done without expecting anything in return good things will come of it over time.

-You may also like this post on the most commonly asked question What kind of a camera should I get?
+You may also like this post on the most commonly asked question when photographers are ready to take their business up to a higher level What kind of Website and hosting do you use?